Monday, July 7, 2025

 3:25 The participle here is a genitive absolute (they stick everything in genitive to start out the sentence that has nothing to do with the second half).
 So you have to treat the genitive word and the genitive participle as all in the nominative and then put a coma: "Faith came," Or to make it connect: After faith came...

-Note: A number of earlier NIV translation notes clearly reflected the pre-2011 translation update!
+Note: I had offered a number of earlier NIV translation, which clearly reflected the pre-2011 translation update!

 3:27 Compare this verse with Col 3:12.
 Can you see the difference in Greek?